igeligel/personal-site/content/06-02-2018/index.md

 - This directly reduces the number of discussions about unnecessary things and let the developers focus on writing actual code

-- It will also help with onboarding developers on the code base because the style of the code is consistent
+- It will also help with onboarding developers on the codebase because the style of the code is consistent

-- Less merge conflicts since the style will almost always be the same
+- Fewer merge conflicts since the style will almost always be the same

 Those reasons are really good arguments for using auto formatters.
 It will save engineers time and company time because developers will be more productive.